Alaska Current: Physical properties

 The Gulf of Alaska coastal area includes the offshore Alaska Current, Alaskan Stream, Alaska Coastal Current and some eddies.
 In the eastern part of the Gulf of Alaska, the Alaska Current flows counterclockwise, and it is relatively wide (> 100 km) meandering and slow (3–6 m/min).
 The water of Alaska Current is characterized by temperatures above 39 °F (4 °C).
 Usually, the Alaska Current contains large mesoscale vortices, which help to transfer energy and water from the ocean boundary into the interior of ocean.
 It turns into the Alaska Stream west of Kodiak Island where it becomes narrows (< 60 km) and its speed increases (1 m/s).
-The Alaska Coastal Current is located in the inner third of the continental shelf and it is driven by along-shore winds.
+The Alaska Coastal Current is located in the inner third of the continental shelf and it is driven by along-shore winds and freshwater influx.
 It has a typical width of about 30 km, the depth is 100–200 m, and the velocity is > 1 m/s.
 The mean transport is about 0.6 Sv and its seasonal variation is about 0.2 Sv.

 Winds and precipitation can both affect the Alaska Current.
 Winds are downwelling along the coastal area most of the year, which helps to keep the density contrast between central Gulf of Alaska water and fresher, lower density water on the shelf.
 The coastal current in the Gulf of Alaska is strongly baroclinic.
 Precipitation and coastal runoff reduce the water density on the shelf.
 Due to the baroclinic density field, the Alaska current is highly sheared vertically, and the cross-current density gradient is reflected by the offshore salinity gradient.
 The surface salinities are less than 30 PSU (Practical Salinity Unit) at the coastal areas, more than 31 PSU on the shelf, and more than 32.5 PSU in the central Gulf of Alaska.
 The mean transport of the baroclinic current near Kodiak Island in the western gulf of Alaska is approximately 10 Sv in the upper 1500 m.

 The Alaska Current, together with the Gulf of Alaska, has an impact on the climate system of the southwestern United States, including seasonal rainfall and snow.
 It has been shown that El Niño affects the west coast through atmospheric as well as oceanic route.
 During an El Niño, surface transport in the Alaska Gyre strengthens.
 In the Alaska Current system, 7– 8 months after El Niño occurred on the equator, an anomaly of subsurface temperature larger than 1.5 °C was found along the coast.